 Downtown Wilton is a small stretch running parallel to the Norwalk River, slightly off of Route 7.
 It is a quaint downtown with small retail shops, restaurants, two grocery stores, professional offices, and coffee shops.
-The sidewalks and cross walks were recently updated which make it very walkable.
-There is also a lovely gazebo and town green as well as the Wilton Library Association.
+Downtown is very walkable and stroller-friendly.
+There is also a lovely gazebo and town green, as well as the Wilton Library Association.

 4. Wilton Library Association

-The Wilton Library Association is in the town center of Wilton and is a beautiful facility that has an interior courtyard, fireplace, study spaces, and children’s library.
-The library is home to an immense collection of tangible books, CDs, and DVDs, but also a wonderful digital collection.
-They also have several museum passes to borrow which offer a discount or free admission.
+The Wilton Library Association is in the town center of Wilton and is a beautiful facility with an interior courtyard, fireplace, study spaces, and children’s library.
+The library is home to an immense collection of tangible books, CDs, DVDs, and a wonderful digital collection.
+They also have several museum passes to borrow, which offer a discount or free admission.

-Innovation Station is also a fairly new addition to the library and hosts most notably a 3D printer.
-There are several opportunities to also learn to embroider or use a circuit machine in the innovation station as well.
+Innovation Station is a great addition to the library and hosts most notably a 3D printer.
+There are several opportunities to learn to embroider or use a circuit machine in the innovation station.

 The library also hosts several events a month for children and adults.
-There are knitting sessions, author talks, the Ladies Soiree in the fall, and more.
-For children, there are several weekly story times, music and movement, cupcake decorating, coding and STEM classes, and holiday activities.
+There are knitting sessions, author talks, the Ladies Soiree in the fall, Gala in the spring, and more.
+There are several weekly storytimes, music and movement, cupcake decorating, coding and STEM classes, and holiday activities for children.

 5. Holiday Celebrations

 Wilton has some great holiday traditions working with the Board of Selectmen, Wilton Parks and Recreation, and the Wilton Chamber of Commerce.
-During the winter season, there is a holiday stroll downtown where you can meet Santa and watch the tree lighting.
-Also at the beginning of Hanukkah, there is a Menorah lighting celebration on the town green.
+There is a holiday stroll downtown where you can meet Santa and watch the tree lighting during the winter season.
+Also, at the beginning of Hanukkah, there is a Menorah lighting celebration on the town green.

-To kick-off summer there is a fun Memorial Day parade that goes through downtown that many organizations, such as preschools and sports teams, participate in.
+There is a fun Memorial Day parade that goes through downtown that many organizations, such as preschools and sports teams, participate in to kick off summer.
 For the Fourth of July, there is a great fireworks display at the high school football field.

-In the fall different organizations can create scarecrows to post on the lampposts.
+In the fall, different organizations can create scarecrows to showcase on the lampposts.
 They are on display in time for the Halloween walk.
-The Halloween Walk is usually the weekend before Halloween and the businesses in town participate in trick or treating.
+The Halloween Walk is usually the weekend before Halloween, and the businesses in town participate in trick or treating.
 You can also get a professional picture taken for a donation to the Wilton Community Assistance Fund.

 6. Indoor Recreation

-There is a lot to do outside in Wilton, but there are also a few facilities, besides schools that allow for some indoor recreation.
+There is a lot to do outside in Wilton, but a few facilities, besides schools, allow for some indoor recreation.
 A few great spots are the Wilton YMCA, Wilton Sport and Fitness, Comstock Community Center, and Trackside Teen Center.

-Comstock Community Center is the home to Wilton Parks and Recreation as well as the senior center and social services.
-Many class offerings through Wilton Parks and Recreation are held at Comstock in the newly renovated gym and classrooms.
+Comstock Community Center is the home to Wilton Parks and Recreation and the senior center and social services.
+Through Wilton Parks and Recreation, many class offerings are held at Comstock in the newly renovated gym and classrooms.
 They offer indoor tennis, basketball, floor hockey, and more.
 There is also a small gym for workouts that can be used for a nominal fee.
 Camp Looper and Cool Tots are also offered as camps during the summer.

 Trackside Teen Center provides a safe, supervised, and substance-free environment.
 They offer different types of recreational programs, clubs, and events for Wilton’s teenage community.

-Wilton is home to a four-screen Bow Tie Cinema which is conveniently in downtown Wilton.
 The Wilton Playshop puts on approximately four productions a year and is located in a quaint building.
-Another local theater group is the Wilton Children’s Theater, which puts on two productions during the school year and offers summer programs.
+Another local theater group is the Wilton Children’s Theater, which puts on two shows during the school year and offers summer programs.

 There are other special events in Wilton outside of the holiday celebrations.
-The Wilton Go Green Festival is sponsored by the Wilton Go Green committee whose vision is to have Wilton be, “…the most environmentally sustainable town in Connecticut.”
-The festival is usually held in early May and is filled with family fun activities and exhibits.
+The Wilton Go Green Festival is sponsored by the Wilton Go Green committee, whose vision is to have Wilton be “…the most environmentally sustainable town in Connecticut.”
+The festival is usually held in the spring and is filled with family fun activities and exhibits.

-In July the Wilton Chamber of Commerce sets up a street fair and sidewalk sale with activities for kids.
+In July, the Wilton Chamber of Commerce sets up a street fair and sidewalk sale with activities for kids.
 Vendors are allowed to set up their stations on the street as it is blocked off.
-In May and October Minks to Sinks is held by the Wilton High School tennis courts, right along Route 7.
+In May and October, Minks to Sinks is held by the Wilton High School tennis courts, right along Route 7.
 It is one of the biggest tag sales in the area that lasts for three days, with steep discounts on the last day.
-You can donate or consign to the sale and all proceeds benefit Family and Children’s Agency of Fairfield County.
+You can donate or consign to the sale, and all proceeds benefit the Family and Children’s Agency of Fairfield County.

 There are several restaurants in Wilton.
-The majority are in downtown Wilton, but there are some others that are along Route 7.
+The majority are in downtown Wilton, but some others are along Route 7.
 In downtown Wilton, there are several coffee shops, Italian restaurants, including several that offer pizza.
 There are also Japanese, Chinese, Southwestern, and more just in downtown.
-Along Route 7 there are more restaurants including Thai, deli fare, and more coffee.
+Along Route 7, more restaurants, including Thai, deli fare, donuts, and more coffee.

 Weir Farm is a National Park that is located in Wilton and a National Historic site in Connecticut.
-The park was home to Julian Weir who was an American Impressionist artist and art is still very present there.
-There is an artist-in-residence program where different artists from all over the world live and work at the park.
-Between May and October you can also go out and paint in the park with art supplies provided by the National Park service.
-You can also view different artist’s exhibits in the Burlingham House Visitor Center.
+The park was home to Julian Weir, an American Impressionist artist, and art is still very present there.
+There is an artist-in-residence program where different artists worldwide live and work at the park.
+Between May and October, you can also go out and paint in the park with art supplies provided by the National Park service.
+You can view different artist’s exhibits in the Burlingham House Visitor Center.
 Another great addition for children besides exploring the nature and trails of the park is the junior ranger program.